 I’m still freaked out at the thought of a hurricane hitting us after Ivan’s direct hit 14 years ago.
-We were without electricity for over two weeks, and without cable and phone service for almost six weeks.
-We did and still do have portable generators that could power the refrigerator, freezer, and small microwave.
+We were without electricity for over two weeks and cable and phone service for almost six weeks.
+However, we did and still do have portable generators that could power the refrigerator, freezer, and small microwave.
 Therefore, having “hurricane” ready meals is a must!

-Actually, since it’s just the two of us, many of the meals that I make through the year freeze and reheat beautifully.
-For some of them, I freeze individual portions and then vacuum seal them.
-For others, I freeze meal ready portions in small Pyrex dishes.
-Both are quite handy when I get home from work and just don’t feel like cooking.
-They become even more important, however, with a threatening hurricane.
+Since it’s just the two of us, many of the meals I make throughout the year freeze and reheat beautifully; I freeze individual portions and then vacuum seal them for some of them.
+For others, I freeze meal-ready portions in small Pyrex dishes.
+Both are handy when I get home from work and just don’t feel like cooking.
+They become even more critical, however, with a threatening hurricane.

 Before getting to the meals, let me share with you what else we do to prepare for hurricanes:

-- Make sure that all of our computers, cell phones, and iPads are fully charged.
+- First, ensure all our computers, cell phones, and iPads are fully charged.

 - I have three SIM cards in various iPads that allow for tethering.
-What this means is that if and/or when we lose electricity, we still have Internet access, assuming that the radio towers are still functioning.
+This means that if and when we lose electricity, we still have Internet access, assuming that the radio towers are still functioning.

 - Make sure that we have plenty of batteries and the right type.
 For our electronic gear, we almost exclusively use either AA or AAA.

-- Make sure that we have flashlights and small battery operated lanterns for when we lose electricity.
+- Make sure we have flashlights and small battery-operated lanterns for when we lose electricity.

-- Make sure that we have a reasonable supply of gas on hand to power the generators, again, assuming that we lose electricity.
-We have enough generator power to keep the refrigerator and freezer running, and power a small microwave when we need it.
+- Make sure that we have a good supply of gas to power the generators, assuming that we lose electricity.
+We have enough generator power to keep the refrigerator and freezer running and power a small microwave when we need it.

-- Make sure that I have plenty of cash – without electricity, the ATM machines won’t work and the places that will normally take credit cards won’t be able to take them.
+- Make sure that I have plenty of cash – without electricity, the ATMs won’t work, and the places that generally take credit cards won’t be able to take them.

-- Fill the bath tubs with water.
-As a child, my mother always filled our bath tub with water.
-I never knew why until after Ivan the water pressure was not sufficient to flush the toilets.
-Having water close by was a life saver.
+- Fill the bathtubs with water.
+As a child, my mother always filled our bathtub with water.
+I never knew why until after Ivan, the water pressure was insufficient to flush the toilets.
+So having water close by was a lifesaver.

 - Make sure that we have butane that will fire our little butane stove.